eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 • Clinical geneticist - For initial evaluation and diagnosis, for counseling families regarding recurrence risk, and to help provide prenatal testing if desired in future pregnancies

-• Neurologist - For symptomatic therapy of the multiple neurologic sequelae
+• Neurologist - For symptomatic therapy and documentation of the multiple neurologic sequelae

 • Ophthalmologist